LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Introduction

-To study \textbf{RQ3}, we investigate the robustness of a real-world LLM-based judge system, i.e., Alibaba's PAI platform.
-Our evaluation leverages the adversarial examples generated by \sys and is conducted via the public API provided by the platform.
-The results show that conventional adversarial attacks were ineffective against PAI-Judge platform, suggesting a strong level of robustness.
-However, we identify a critical loophole using a composite attack, which combines PAIR-optimized adversarial inputs with long-suffix manipulations.
-This strategy successfully bypasses the platform's defenses and alters the model's evaluation outcome.
-These findings indicate that \sys is practical in identifying hidden vulnerabilities and guiding the development of more robust LLM-as-a-Judge systems.
+To answer \textbf{RQ3}, we evaluate a real-world LLM-based judge deployed on Alibaba Cloud's PAI platform through its public API.
+Standard attacks generated by \sys show limited effectiveness against PAI-Judge.
+However, optimized inputs combined with long suffixes bypass its defenses and alter the evaluation results.
+These findings show that \sys can uncover vulnerabilities missed by individual attacks and support the development of more robust LLM-as-a-Judge systems.

 \textbf{This paper makes the following key contributions:}